Here are some frequently asked questions. If your question isn't answered below, drop us a line, we love talking about heli-skiing!

 When is the best time to come?

-The colder temperatures in January and February generally produces better powder but even early April has shown us some fantastic powder skiing.
+The colder temperatures in January and February generally produce better powder but even early April has shown us some fantastic powder skiing.
 Get more details here on the best time to go heli-skiing.

 Where is Bella Coola located?